saumyasanghvi03/BlockVista-Terminal/README.md

 > As a fintech founder and intraday trader, I built BlockVista Terminal™ to solve the access inequality in financial technology.
 While Wall Street has Bloomberg Terminals, Indian traders deserve world-class tools without the $24,000 price tag.
 >
 > **This is my vision: Every Indian trader empowered with institutional-grade technology.**

+> **Built for Indian traders and analysts, BlockVista Terminal is offered as an affordable yearly subscription in the range of ₹1,999 to ₹4,999, putting world-class fintech tools within reach.**

 ---